By Eric Gewiss, Director of Marketing – Silver Star Communications

 Your ISP (Internet Service Provider) delivers broadband internet service to your house.
 The modem is connected to the internet delivery cable from your house and the Ethernet cable connects the modem to your computer.

 Before “Gateways” (I’ll get into those later) and with the introduction of wireless internet connections or “Wi-Fi” in your home, another device was (and still is in many cases) required to gain access to other/additional devices as well as connecting wireless devices to the internet through the air.
 This device is called a router.
 A router can be used to connect other ethernet cable connected devices such as laptops or other desktop computers.
-However, in the modern home environment, a router is generally a device that is used to wirelessly connect devices such as tablets, smart phones and a multitude of other “Internet of Things” (IoT) to the internet.
+However, in the modern home environment, a router is generally a device that is used to wirelessly connect devices such as tablets, smart phones and a multitude of other “Internet of Things” devices (IoT) to the internet.

 Traditional routers typically had antennas to transmit a single-band frequency connection between the router and your wireless devices.
 Many of the newer routers and gateways transmit two frequencies but I’ll save that story for another article.